-All members of staff at Nacel English School London undertake safeguarding training, and have a duty and a responsibility to safeguard all students.
+All members of staff at Nacel English School London undertake basic safeguarding training and have a duty and a responsibility to safeguard all students.

 Nacel English School London has two Designated Safeguarding Officers/Welfare Officers and their identities are advertised around the school on noticeboards.
 Officers meet and greet new students who are under 18 on their arrival at Nacel and explain that should any problems, queries, needs or concerns relating to their welfare arise, they are their first port of call.
-In addition the officers provide support and information to colleagues on welfare matters.
-The officers have both received level 3 Child Protection and Safeguarding Training.
-DSOs have completed Level 3 Safeguarding training.
+In addition, the officers provide support and information to colleagues on welfare matters.
+The officers have both received Specialist (Level 3) Child Protection and Safeguarding Training.
+DSOs have completed Specialist (Level 3) Safeguarding training.